 You can reach a lot of people last minute.
 And when the message reads, “come watch now, we’re streaming live,” a sense of urgency is created.

 There’s a reason why Vine, Instagram, and Snapchat videos are so brief.
+Simply put, viewers today have unprecedentedly shorter attention spans than in previous decades.

 Like, really short.
 8.25 seconds short.